 Share this article

-- KL shares end morning session mixed in cautious trading
+- Despite opening on a firm note, KL shares end morning session lower

 - Short-term rates expected to remain stable